John Minard Burditt was born in 1876 near Tontogany, Wood County, OH, the son of William J. and Jemima (Minerd) Burditt.

 In childhood, John attended school, unlike other local boys of German heritage, whose parents thought there was no need for "book learning."
 Because he had more "schooling" than they, he often was consulted by neighbors when a letter arrived written in German, needing to be translated, because he knew how to do it.

-John married Yetta "Yettie" Vollmar (1878-1961), a Tontogany native and the daughter of George and Mary (Wires) Vollmar.
+John entered into the bonds of wedlock with Yetta "Yettie" Vollmar (1878-1961), a Tontogany native and the daughter of George and Mary (Wires) Vollmar.

 Yettie's father was a German immigrant, and her mother is said to have been upset that Yettie married a man who was English, and not German, although John's roots were most definitely German, but very Americanized by then.